webpro-nl/knip/packages/docs/src/content/docs/reference/known-issues.md

 ## False positives with external libs

-Knip can report false positives when exports are consumed by external libraries.
+Knip may report false positives when exports are consumed by external libraries.

 Please see [external libs][8].